grafana/grafana-operator/examples/folder/_index.md

 But creating a `GrafanaFolder` allows other CRs to use `.spec.folderRef` which enables named references.

-To view all configuration options for folders, look at our [API documentation](../api/#grafanafolderspec).
+To view all configuration options for Folders, look at our [API documentation](/docs/api/#grafanafolderspec).

 ```yaml
 apiVersion: grafana.integreatly.org/v1beta1